Best Amps for Death Metal – Tube Heads for that Heavy Tone!

 So, I would suggest investing in a few good pedals if you also want to add effects on top of the amp’s distortion.

-If you are looking for an amp that has the perfect death metal sound, then look no further than the three amps on this list.
-They are some of the best amps for death metal available today.
+If you are looking for an amp that has the perfect death metal sound, then the amps I've discussed above might be seriously worth considering.
+They are some of the best amps for death metal available today!

 Avatar photo